-You know that part in Star Wars where they go speed a narrow channel to blow up the Death Star?
+You know that part in Star Wars where they go speeding through a narrow channel to blow up the Death Star?
 That’s what the Monaco Grand Prix circuit feels like at speed, except with Formula One cars.
-It’s absurdly tight and narrow, and you should enjoy its ridiculousness in this onboard of Kimi Räikkönen’s pole-winning lap.
+It’s absurdly tight and narrow, and you should enjoy its ridiculousness in this onboard of Kimi Räikkönen’s…

 For the first time since the Great Recession, Ferrari driver and everyone’s favorite mumbler, Kimi Raikkonen, will be on pole position for a Formula One race.
 Mercedes’ Lewis Hamilton will start 14th after a disastrous—well, by his standards—qualifying session in which he didn’t make it to the final round.